 Light Exercises (Easy Yoga Class or Walk)

 Try: A hard boiled egg (about 7g protein), a Greek yogurt (about 17g protein), or half of a protein bar (about 10g protein).
-Want to mix up your morning munchies?
-Try these 10 High-Protein Breakfast Ideas.
+(Want to mix up your morning munchies?
+Try these 10 High-Protein Breakfast Ideas.)

-Post-workout: If your workout is under an hour and not particularly grueling, you don't really need to worry about post-workout nutrition, says Kimball.
+What to eat after a morning workout: If your workout is under an hour and not particularly grueling, you don't really need to worry about post-workout nutrition, says Kimball.
 "Just go on about your normal day."

 Long, Intense Exercise (Workouts Lasting 60-90 minutes)